 Health Issues And Care

-Besides the increased likelihood of infertility, these birds have other care issues that you will need to pay close attention to.
+Besides the increased likelihood of infertility, these birds have other care issues that you must pay close attention to.
 They have a dense feathering that should be checked regularly for lice and mite infestation.

 Mites are known for causing anemia in birds.
-Some of the common signs of mites in chickens include over-preening, over-pecking, and abnormal molting.
+Some common signs of mites in chickens include over-preening, over-pecking, and abnormal molting.

 Generally, the Blue Laced Red Wyandotte chicken is a healthy breed of chicken.
 They are also hardy birds that will do well in different climates.